MicrosoftDocs/win32/desktop-src/NativeWiFi/wzcenuminterfaces.md

-﻿---
+---
-Description: 'Enumerates all of the wireless LAN interfaces managed by the Wireless Zero Configuration service.' ms.assetid: 'ef8a6a3e-042a-4219-baed-a82bb3e983ae'
+Description: Enumerates all of the wireless LAN interfaces managed by the Wireless Zero Configuration service. ms.assetid: ef8a6a3e-042a-4219-baed-a82bb3e983ae
 title: WZCEnumInterfaces function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WZCEnumInterfaces function

 \[**WZCEnumInterfaces** is no longer supported as of Windows Vista and Windows Server 2008.
-Instead, use the [**WlanEnumInterfaces**](wlanenuminterfaces.md) function.
+Instead, use the [**WlanEnumInterfaces**](/windows/win32/wlanapi/nf-wlanapi-wlanenuminterfaces?branch=master) function.
 For more information, see [About the Native Wifi API](about-the-native-wifi-api.md).\]

 The **WZCEnumInterfaces** function enumerates all of the wireless LAN interfaces managed by the Wireless Zero Configuration service.